 In between our shopping expedition, we stopped at Dat’s favourite coffee shop for a bit of a break and to try the traditional Vietnamese coffee.

 Next to the cafe is a mat weaving artist who is putting together their latest creation.
-Someone of us give this old-school practice a go whilst other enjoy getting out of the heat and cooling down with an ice-coffee.
+Someone of us gives this old-school practice a go whilst others enjoy getting out of the heat and cooling down with an ice-coffee.

 What makes Vietnamese Coffee special?